Get

 - Use ATMs affiliated with major banks in Guatemala to minimise fees.

-- Check if your home bank has partnerships or fee reimbursement agreements to reduce costs.
+- Check if your home bank has partnerships with providers or fee reimbursement agreements to reduce costs.

-- Withdraw larger amounts less frequently to limit transaction fees, but stay cautious when carrying cash.
+- Make larger withdrawals less frequently to limit transaction fees, but stay cautious when carrying cash.

 - Inform your bank about your travel plans to avoid blocked cards and gain advice on avoiding additional fees.